sameeptandon/ufldl_tutorial/author.md

 All content is written in Markdown (.md) files.
 This [cheat sheet](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet) goes over the syntax for the files.
 This will tell you how to make headers, paragraphs, lists, links, insert pictures, etc.

 You will also need to define some Jekyll specific options.
-At the beginning of each file, you must provide:
+At the beginning of each file, you must provide the following header (change title, date, and categories):

+    ---
+    layout: post
+    title:  "Authoring Content"
+    date:   2013-08-28 13:32:12
+    categories: authoring, development
+    ---

 ### Code blocks ###